moklia/moklia.github.io/_posts/2021-06-28-June-Wrap-up.md

 ![WechatIMG11](https://user-images.githubusercontent.com/79727789/123884387-5b520600-d908-11eb-83f1-5fef8fa8a25d.jpeg)

 Lettuce was not on my planting list until I received a bonus package of seed from my order.
 On top of that, I received another free package of lettuce seed from a local library's seed exchange program on May 21.
-The seeds were packed in year 2019, with an astonishing high germination rate.
+The seed exchange seeds were packed in year 2019, with an astonishing high germination rate.

 ![WechatIMG12](https://user-images.githubusercontent.com/79727789/123884868-7bce9000-d909-11eb-90ab-18922eeb1387.jpeg)
                                 **Scillion among the back row if you can see**